nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 ### User stories

-Our user stories have been packaged with the relevant functionalities that we will/have implemented.
+Our user stories have been packaged with the relevant functionalities that we will implement/have implemented.

 They have been extensively documented [here](https://github.com/AY2223S1-CS2103T-W12-3/tp/issues?q=is%3Aissue+label%3Atype.Story), and have been prioritized accordingly:
 1. High - must have